Food Fun & News

 Keep it simple

 There’s something exciting about tasting exotic ingredients or a creative take on classic dishes, but Bourdain never claimed that food needs to be complex be worth eating.
 “Good food is very often, even most often, simple food,” he wrote in Kitchen Confidential.
-Learn the 8 things celebrity chefs look for in a restaurant.
+Here are all the other times Bourdain kept it refreshingly real.